Photo: Enes royalfound / Wikimedia Commons

 Price: €300–1,500/night | Location: Praia da Rocha, Portimão

-Bela Vista is the finest boutique in the Algarve — the extraordinary 1918 Moorish Revival mansion (the most extraordinary building on the Algarve coast), the extraordinary cliff-edge terrace (the view over the Praia da Rocha beach — the most spectacular beach in the central Algarve), and the excellent spa.
+Bela Vista is a 1918 Moorish Revival mansion converted into a boutique hotel — one of the most distinctive buildings on the Algarve coast.
+Its cliff-edge terrace looks over Praia da Rocha, the most spectacular beach in the central Algarve, and the spa is well regarded.

 Bom Sucesso Resort (Silver Coast)